MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 If you plan to author guides, you’ll need to use both apps.
 If not, you’ll only need the HoloLens app.

-## What are the prerequisites for using the Guides apps?
+## What are the prerequisites for using the Dynamics 365 Guides apps?

-The following table lists technical requirements for deploying and using Guides throughout your organization.
+The following table lists technical requirements for deploying and using Dynamics 365 Guides throughout your organization.

 ### Device requirements
 |Device|OS requirements|Details|